 - Luton Council of Faiths held their first Zoom stakeholders meeting on Tuesday 26 May.

-- Medway Interfaith Action will be holding their first online open forum meeting on Thursday 11 June from 7.30pm - 9pm.
-The Baha'i documentary film 'Dawn of the Light' will be shown.
+- Medway Interfaith Action held their first online open forum meeting on Thursday 11 June from 7.30pm - 9pm.
+The Baha'i documentary film 'Dawn of the Light' was shown.

 - Building Bridges Pendle joined a virtual meeting hosted by Pendle Council on Thursday 11 June with local church and mosque representatives, and a number of other partners.
 The topic of the meeting was to discuss the complexities of re-opening places of worship.